slamora/brackets-wiki/Preview-Images-Research.md

 Random and incomplete  collection of extensions will likely break:

 code folding, delete-line-start-end, superclipboard.js, case-converter, brackets-special-html-chars, brackets-minifier, brackets-indent-guides, spell-check, brackets-xunit, brackets-beautify, camden.w3cvalidation, cezarwojcik.cleaner, dehats.annotate, dehats.prefixr, dehats.togist, fontParser, enturn.quick-search, fontface.brackets-vimderbar, mikaeljorhult.brackets-autoprefixer, ...:
+* _[pf] I think list is a bit over-aggressive.
+I looked at the camden.w3cvalidation, brackets-minifier, and brackets-indent-guides extensions and I'm pretty sure they would all work fine._

 Note on the meaning of _breaking_: In many cases errors will only occur if i.e. a command provided by an extension is invoked while an image is displayed.
 The extension may continue to work fine on regular text documents.
 But some extensions will be rendered completely broken, i.e, those that make calls to changed APIs on startup.